SundeMarius/Sunde.FluentMonads/README.md

-# Monads Library
+# Sunde.FluentMonads Library

 [![Coverage Status](https://coveralls.io/repos/github/SundeMarius/Monads/badge.svg?branch=main)](https://coveralls.io/github/SundeMarius/Monads?branch=main)

 ## Overview

-The Monads library offers functional programming constructs for .NET, such as `Result` and `Option` types.
+The FluentMonads library offers functional programming constructs for .NET, such as `Result` and `Option` types.
 These constructs enable more expressive and type-safe error handling and management of optional values.

 ### Benefits of Using Monads Over Exceptions